sebastianwessel/eventstore-ts-client/manual/subscriptions.md

 # Subscriptions

 There are 3 different subscription types.
-Simple stream subscriptions, persitent subscriptions and catchUp subscriptions.
+Simple stream subscriptions, persistent subscriptions and catchUp subscriptions.

 ## subscribe to stream